Category Archives: Women’s Communities

 Sr. Gianna is a South Dakotan native, one of two South Dakotans whose voices you can hear on the CD.
 The other is Sr. Marie Estelle Klein who professed final vows in 2012 and hopes the CD will be a source of hope for people.
 “And we do pray for everyone.
 We see our charism as prayer.
 Each and every person in the world has a home in the hearts of Carmelite sisters.”

-See the stories in the Pasadena Weekly and the Argus Leader.
+See the stories in the Argus Leader.
 Click here to the order the CD!

 Institute on Religious Life Launches New Website